Apply For A Business License Glendale, Arizona

 Return your completed application to the Tax and License Division of Glendale.
 If you have any questions, call the office at (623) 930-3190.

 What costs are expected of those applying for a Privilege Sales Tax License or Occupational Business License in the city of Glendale?

-You will be expected to pay a fee of $20 initial fee for a privilege sales license or occupational business license, and an annual fee of $50 which will be prorated based on your start date for the first year.
-If your business opens between January 1 and March, you will pay the full $50.
-If your business begins operation between April 1 through June 30, you will pay $37.50.
-Between July 1 and September 30, expect to pay $25.00 and between October 1 and December 31 you will pay $12.50.
-This is added onto the initial, one time fee of $20.
+You will be expected to pay an initial fee for a privilege sales license or occupational business license, and an annual fee which will be prorated based on your start date for the first year.
+If your business opens between January 1 and March, you will pay the full annual fee.
+If your business begins operation later in the year, you will pay less than the annual fee depending on how late in the year your start date is.
+You can find the fees for your license on the city website under Fees and Payent Information.
+This is added onto the initial fee.
 If you need assistance calculating your fees, you may contact the Tax and License Division at (623) 930-3190.